LukeZGD/SundanceInH2A/README.md

 ## Changelog
 <details>

+### rev3
+* Firmware patch metadata went to separate configs
+    * This allows you to use multiple different base IPSW combinations
+        * ...and even add your own by filling a corresponding config file

+    * Added code to automatically fix code-signature of patched Mach-Os
+        * So you don't have to hardcode new page hashes into such configs

+* Newly supported configs are iOS 6.1.3 (10B329) & 6.1.6 (10B500)

+* Added lock screen overlay image for Wallpaper preference bundle

+* Embedded executables now can run on as low as Mac OS X 10.7

 ### rev2b
 * Fixed the bug when unclean shutdown (such as via hard reset) would break the untether